Brain Age: Train Your Brain in Minutes a Day!: Gameplay

 While the player is navigating the menus outside of the puzzles, Professor Kawashima appears to prompt and encourage the user.
 Brain Age allows up to four players to save profiles on one DS game card, and these players can interact with each other in several different ways.
 There are five modes of play – Brain Age Check, Training, Quick Play, Download, and Sudoku.

 When starting a session, Kawashima may ask the player to participate in a Picture-Drawing Quiz, which requires the player to draw a person, place, or thing by memory using the touch screen.
-After the player has done all three, the game will compare his or her drawing to an example created by the game developers, along with advice of what to emphasize on below its image.
+After the player has done all three, the game will compare their drawing to an example created by the game developers, along with advice of what to emphasize on below its image.
 If more than one player profile is saved on the game card, images for the day can be compared to those of other players.

 Kawashima may also ask the player to participate in a Memory Quiz, which requires the player to recall a recent event, such as what the player ate or the most interesting thing seen on television the day before.
 Several days later, it will ask for the answer originally provided, and will then compare the answer given several days ago and the answer given on the current day to test the player's recollection skills.
-The player is not scored on his or her ability to remember.
-The purpose of these tasks is to help the player improve his or her recollection.
+The player is not scored on their ability to remember.